Referees

 Facilitator uniforms include:

-• gray t-shirt with the official badge iron-on
+• yellow t-shirt or collared shirt with the official badge iron-on

 • all-black shorts with pockets